Ouphix/synchro-psychotherapies/steps2.md

 It would be much more relevant to extract the exact 3D position of the skeleton instead of the raw pixel.
 This can be extracted quite easily by a [kinect](http://www.xbox.com/fr-FR/xbox-one/accessories/kinect-for-xbox-one).
 In a complex setting like this, it could be usefull to use even several kinects for each side of the room or even better for each subject.
 A lot of other features could be extracted but the volume of this data can be very heavy with several megabytes by minute of video.
 This is much more difficult technicall difficulties to be handle by the clinicians team during the recording, especially the synchronisation of the different cameras but would be much more relevant than raw videos alone.
 Some algorithm can extract relevant social signal from videos were they are recorded from the front (smiles, emotions, direction of the head (Hupont, Baldassarri, & Cerezo, 2012 ; Torre et al., 2015).

-#### 2. Make a mask for each relevant part of each video with Paintbrush
+#### Creating a mask for each relevant part of each video with Paintbrush
 We selected a part of the video with each participant (father, mother, patient, therapist) with [*Paintbrush*](http://paintbrush.sourceforge.net/).
 We took only the upper part of the body of each subject to compare them since you can see only the upper part of the therapist.
 Consequelty, we had one mask for each participant, so beween 2 and 3 masks for each video.